 The poverty premium is the term for people in poverty paying more for equivalent goods and services than those with higher incomes.
-Fair by Design (FBD) is a programme designed with the mission of ending the poverty premium within 10 years.
+Fair by Design (FBD) is a programme with a mission to end the poverty premium within 10 years.
+Find out more about the poverty premium on this infographic and on this animation.
 It’s a bold ambition.
 It was conceived by the Joseph Rowntree Foundation (JRF) and Big Society Capital (BSC) working in partnership, and operates in collaboration with a range of partners including Barrow Cadbury Trust.

 FBD is split into two strands that tackle the issue from different perspectives and together we hope will achieve the mission: The Venture Fund and the Fair by Design Campaign (FBDC).
 The Venture Fund will invest directly in social sector organisations tackling the poverty premium while the Campaign (starting in April 2018) will encourage the eradication of the premium by working with corporate providers, policy makers, regulators and through public debate.